Anushka Ranjan

 Anushka Ranjan is an Indian actress and model.
-She has modeled for designers like Manish Malhotra, Vikram Phadnis, Neeta Lulla, Pria Kataris Puri, Babita Malkani, Amy Billimoria and many others.
-She was the Brand Ambassador a jewellery brand known as "Varuna D'Jani".
+She has modelled for designers like Manish Malhotra, Vikram Phadnis, Neeta Lulla, Pria Kataris Puri, Babita Malkani, Amy Billimoria and many others.
+She was the Brand Ambassador for a jewellery brand known as "Varuna D'Jani".

 Early life and background

 She was born in Mumbai to Shashi Ranjan, an actor/director from FTII and the Publisher of GR8 Magazine and Anu Ranjan, the Founder of The Indian Television Academy.
 Her younger sister is actress Akansha Ranjan Kapoor.

 Anushka did her schooling from Jamnabai Narsee School and her 2 years acting diploma from Whistling Woods International and 1 year acting performing arts course at The ITA School of Performing Arts, followed by a 3 months course from Anupam Kher School of acting, followed by theater with Nadira Babbar.
 She has trained in Kathak dance under the supervision of Guruji Viru Krishna.

 Personal life

-On 21 November 2021, Ranjan tied the knot with her longtime boyfriend actor Aditya Seal in Mumbai.
+On 21 November 2021, Ranjan tied the knot with her longtime boyfriend, actor Aditya Seal, in Mumbai.